ukcoderj/MultiTenantAppointmentsMvc/README.md

 Basic Multi-Tenant appointment booking system created to play with MVC, Authentication, Patterns and Entity Framework.

-It's a bit hacky in parts, but there's also plenty of good stuff in there!
+It's nowehere near complete and a bit hacky in parts, but there's also plenty of good stuff in there!

-I used .NET full instead of .NET Core as .NET Core was at 1.1 when I started and the .NET Core version of Entity Framework didn't fit my needs (you couldn't make MVC models from EF in another project easily).
+I used .NET full instead of .NET Core as when I started .NET Core was at 1.1 when I started and the .NET Core version of Entity Framework didn't fit my needs (you couldn't make MVC models from EF in another project easily).

 If I was making it now, I'd use .NET Core.
 The processes of getting data, using patterns and presenting to a UI would be very similar.